andymeneely/git-churn/README.md

   -f, --filepath string   File path for the file on which the commit metrics has to be computed -h, --help              help for git-churn
-  -r, --repo string       Git Repository URL on which the churn metrics has to be computed
+  -r, --repo string       Git Repository URL on which the churn metrics has to be computed -w, --whitespace        Excludes whitespaces while calculating the churn metrics is set to false (default true)
 ```

 # Metrics